 Over the years, many sailors have reported seeing Kraken in the ocean, but these tales have not been corroborated.

-Many expeditions have been undertaken by scientists in an effort to find one of these legendary sea monsters, but it wasn’t until 2004 that photographs were finally taken of a supposed Kraken.
+Scientists have undertaken many expeditions in an effort to find one of these legendary sea monsters, but it wasn’t until 2004 that photographs were finally taken of a supposed Kraken.

 Japanese scientists attracted a giant squid with bait, their automatic cameras taking hundreds of photos of the creature before it tore itself free, leaving an 18-foot tentacle behind.

-Aside from this, the giant squids that have been found have been dead.
+Aside from this, the giant squids found have been dead.
 There is still much debate about how big one of these creatures could get.

 Witness reports and sucker marks on whales would seem to indicate that Kraken could exist, although most scientists remain skeptical.